Which airlines have the most take off and landing slots at London Heathrow Airport?

 Heathrow slot holders by alliance, without British Airways:

-In such a scenario, Star Alliance has more than double the slots of its competitors.
+In such a scenario, Star Alliance has the same number of slots as its competitors combined.

-The numbers vary again when you take into consideration Aer Lingus and Virgin Atlantic, who are not officially part of an alliance but are quite strongly affiliated with one.
-Aer Lingus, for example, is oneworld focussed given its ownership by IAG.
-Virgin Atlantic is a SkyTeam partner in all but name thanks to its joint ventures with Delta, Air France and KLM:
+The numbers vary again when you take into consideration Aer Lingus and Eurowings, who are not officially part of an alliance but are strongly affiliated to an alliance member.
+Aer Lingus is oneworld focussed given its ownership by IAG.
+Eurowings is a subsidiary of Lufthansa and therefore closely aligned with Star Alliance:

 Heathrow slot allocations based on alliance and core partnerships: